DoctorKey/C-3PO/README.md

 ## Features

 * This project aims at providing a benchmark of change detection.
-We implement and include previous methods in this project, such as `FC-EF`, `FC-Siam-diff`, `FC-Siam-cone`, `DR-TANet`, `CSCDNet`, etc. Please refer `src/model` for more details.
+We implement and include several previous methods in this project, such as `FC-EF`, `FC-Siam-diff`, `FC-Siam-cone`, `DR-TANet`, `CSCDNet`, etc. Please check `src/model` for more details.
-* We mainly use the models in torchvision, such as `FCN`, `DeepLab`, etc. This project does not use any other 3rd libraries, such as `MMdetection`.
+* We mainly use the models in torchvision, such as `FCN`, `DeepLab`, etc. This project does not use any other 3rd libraries, such as [mmsegmentation](https://github.com/open-mmlab/mmsegmentation).
 Hence, this project provides a guidance of how to utilize the torchvision models to efficiently solve other problems.

 ## Requirements